ahmedBilal5/0-1-Knapsack-Problem-using-Scatter-Search/README.md

 Scatter Search has problem dependant implementations.
 For my project, I implemeneted Scatter Search with Path Relinking for the 0/1 Knapsack problem, a well-known combinatorial optimization problem.
 The language I have used is C++.

-A detailed report is attatched explaining the workings of Scatter Search and Path Relinking as well the challenges in implementation.
+A detailed report (Report.docx) is attatched explaining the workings of Scatter Search and Path Relinking as well the challenges in implementation.
 Finally, it contains a psuedo-code of the complete Algorithm consistent with the coded implementation.
 This report was written and compiled by me and 3 classmates whose names have been mentioned in the report.